Skip to product information

 • Vintage: 1940 – 1957

-• Description: This is such an elegant and beautiful creamer and sugar bowl set, it was hard to put it up for sale.
-The glass is beautifully edged in the Orchid pattern and a wonderful "ruffled" border.
-They are footed and even the foot and handles have an etched design.
+• Description: This vintage Heisey creamer and open sugar set features the beautifully etched Orchid glass pattern, showcasing a delicate floral design with a footed base for added elegance.
+The glass etching is called Orchid #507, and has a wonderful "ruffled" border.
+These are footed and even the foot and handles have an etched floral design.
 The bottom is embossed with the Heisey "H" inside the triangle but it is so tiny, it was almost impossible to capture in the pictures.
-Everything about this set says vintage glamour.
-Great as a hostess gift or bridal shower gift.
-Also makes the perfect gift for your favorite orchid grower!.
+Everything about this set says Vintage Glamour.
+Highly collectible, this serveware combines timeless beauty with functional charm, making it an ideal choice for sophisticated table settings or as a distinguished hostess gift, or bridal shower gift.
+Also makes the perfect gift for your favorite orchid grower!

 • Material: Glass